You’re excited about your child’s graduation but planning the party feels like homework. Sounds like you could use a few graduation party ideas!

 4. Sensibly quench everyone’s thirst

 If you’re serving alcohol, keep it simple.
 Offer just a few popular choices.
 Use liters of soda poured into cups for cost-savings.
-Have Sharpies on hand to write names on the cups for safe reuse.
+Have Sharpies on hand to write names on the cups for safe reuse or DIY decorate them beforehand.
 Share the day, not the germs.
+Personalize can coolers to help keep guests’ hands dry and avoid water stains on tables.
+Friend and family will be happy to take the koozies home with them!

 5. Customize party supplies for a unique touch